pombredanne/pyapi-gitlab/docs/index.rst

-.. python-gitlab documentation master file, created by sphinx-quickstart on Sun Aug 04 20:46:27 2013.
+.. pyapi-gitlab documentation master file, created by sphinx-quickstart on Sun Aug 04 20:46:27 2013.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.